We can’t afford more economic nonsenses

-D.Trump had provided a simple and highly relevant explanation of Putin’s bold assault:
+D.Trump provided a simple and highly relevant explanation of Putin’s bold assault:

 “Russia has become very … rich during the Biden Administration, with oil prices doubling and soon to be tripling and quadrupling.
 The weak sanctions are insignificant relative to taking over a country and a massive piece of strategically located land.

 The only reliable scientific (economic) advice on how to encourage both, economic progress and a cautious approach to the environment is to secure private property rights and to provide well-defined delimitation of these rights on lands, forests (case of Finland), etc. Secured and well-defined for generations property rights cause strong personal interest to care about clean air and water (see, first and foremost, classical Ronald Coase book (Coase, 1988).
-The governmental care on the environment manifests clear case of ownerless property, therefore, ownerless ‘public’ resource is routinely doomed to predatory use.
-So caring government can’t prove success in environment protection comparable to privately owned lands and forests.
+The governmental care for the environment manifests a clear case of ownerless property, therefore, ownerless ‘public’ resource is routinely doomed to predatory use.
+So caring government can’t prove successful in environmental protection comparable to privately owned lands and forests.

 We had imposed a heavy regulatory burden on our business.
 The business climate in Israel is rated among the worst among developed countries (OECD members) and far behind some developing countries (like Georgia).